marouni/marouni.github.io/_posts/2018-12-25-bidata-trends-analysis.markdown

 <br/>
 So I crawled and cleaned over 290 weekly issues (well python did !), I kept articles' snippets from the technical, news and releases sections only.
 Next, I ran some basic natural language processing followed by some basic filtering to produce keywords mentions and all of the plots that follow.
 ## Major trends over the last seven years
-Let's start with the major trends over the last seven years, here I'm plotting the monthly rolling mean of the number of mentions of specific keywords and plotting them together on the same graph.
+Let's start with the major trends over the last seven years, here I'm calculating the monthly rolling mean of the number of mentions of specific keywords and plotting them together on the same graph.
 The following plots illustrate at what approximate time frames technologies become more popular (as a result of more reporting about these technologies) when compared together.

 ### Hadoop vs. Spark
 {% include plots/hadoop_spark_13_19.html %}